 The best electric shaver for travel

 The Remington was pretty much designed for keeping in the Dopp kit.
 It has a solid battery life (60 minutes on a full charge, and even a quick-charge mode that gives you enough juice for a full shave after a five-minute boost) and is notably lighter weight than any of the other shavers.
+It’s 5.6 ounces; the Philips Norelco is 7.2, the Braun significantly more than that.
 That means it doesn’t feel expensive necessarily, but the grip feels totally natural (almost ergonomic).
 It’s also cheap enough that you wouldn’t cry over it if the airline lost your luggage.

 The best electric shaver for the shower